Hausdorff dimension of the graphs of the classical Weierstrass functions: Introduction

 To prove this theorem, Ledrappier studied the local dimension of the measure $\mu=\mu_{\lambda,b}^\phi$ obtained as the lift of the Lebesgue measure on $[0,1]$ to the graph of $f_{\lambda, b}^{\phi}$.
-Combining results of~\cite{LY} with a variation of Marstrand's projection theorem, Ledrappier proved that $\dim(\mu)=D$, provided that $\dim(m_x)=1$ holds for Lebesgue almost every $x$.
-As the argument in~\cite{L} is somewhat sketchy, for the reader's convenience, we include a detailed proof of this result in the appendix (assuming $\phi'$ has no discontinuity for simplicity).
-We note that Keller~\cite{K} recently gives an alternative proof of a weak version of Ledrappier's theorem which is also enough for our purpose.
+Combining results of Ledreppier and Young~\cite{LY} with a variation of Marstrand's projection theorem, Ledrappier proved that $\dim(\mu)=D$, provided that $\dim(m_x)=1$ holds for Lebesgue almost every $x$.
+This proves that the Hausdorff dimension of the graph of $f_{\lambda,b}^\phi$ is at least $D$.
+As it is easy to see that the box dimension is at most $D$, the theorem follows.
+For the convenience of the readers not familiar with~\cite{LY}, we include a self-contained elementary proof of Ledrappier's Theorem in the appendix (assuming $\phi'$ has no discontinuity for simplicity).
+The proof is of course motivated by the original proof in~\cite{L}, but we also borrowed ideas in~\cite{K} where Keller gives an alternative proof of a weak version of Ledrappier's theorem.
+Keller's version is indeed enough for our purpose, although he used notation quite different from us.

 Clearly, if $m_x$ is absolutely continuous with respect to the Lebesgue measure on $\R$, then $\dim (m_x)=1$.
 The case when $\phi(x)=\dist (x, \Z)$ and $b=2$ is a famous problem in harmonic analysis and was studied first in \cite{E}.
 In this case, the absolute continuity of $m_x$ was established in ~\cite{S} for almost every $\gamma\in (1/2,1)$.
 See also~\cite{PS}.
 In general, $m_x$'s are the conditional measures along vertical fibers of the unique SRB measure $\vartheta=\vartheta_{b,\gamma}^{\psi}$ of the skew product map $T:\R/\Z\times \R \to \R/\Z\times \R$,